hrimfisk/hrimfisk.github.io/awards/_posts/2026-05-01-rpg-item-system.md

 </video>
 </div>

 <h3>Weighted Randoms:</h3>
-- This project heavily utilizes weighted randoms
-- Weighted randoms allow you to modify the chance that each element has of occurring for a more specific distribution
+- This project heavily utilizes weighted randoms, which allow you to modify the chance that each element has of occurring for a more specific distribution
-- For most systems, each subsequent element has a 50% lower chance than the previous element
-  - For example:
+- For example, given the values 5, 10, and 15, if higher values are meant to be more rare:
   - 5 is given a weight of 1 and has the highest chance of occurring
   - 10 is given a weight of 0.5 and has the next highest chance of occurring
   - 15 is given a weight of 0.25 and has the lowest chance of occurring

 <div class="dont-print">
     <p>